Godzilla vs. Destoroyah: Plot

-One year after the defeat of SpaceGodzilla by the hands of Godzilla and JSDF's mecha M.O.G.U.E.R.A., (Note: As depicted in Godzilla vs. SpaceGodzilla (1994).)
-Miki Saegusa of the United Nations Godzilla Countermeasures Center (UNGCC) travels to Baas Island to monitor Godzilla and his son Little, only to find the entire island destroyed and both monsters missing as the island was engulfed in an explosion of nuclear fission.
+One year after the defeat of SpaceGodzilla by the hands of Godzilla and the JSDF's mecha M.O.G.U.E.R.A., (Note: As depicted in Godzilla vs. SpaceGodzilla (1994).)
+Miki Saegusa of the United Nations Godzilla Countermeasures Center (UNGCC) travels to Baas Island to monitor Godzilla and his son Little Godzilla, only to find the entire island destroyed and both monsters missing.
 Godzilla, now covered in lava-like rashes, subsequently appears in Hong Kong, destroying great swathes of the city with an empowered atomic breath.
 The JSDF hires college student Kenkichi Yamane, a grandson of Dr. Kyohei who had encountered the first Godzilla, (Note: As depicted in the 1954 self-titled film.) to unravel the mystery of Godzilla's condition.
-Yamane suspects that Godzilla's heart, which acts as a nuclear reactor, is undergoing a nuclear meltdown as a result of the monster absorbing the energy released from a volcanically triggered uranium deposit on Baas Island.
-Yamane theorizes that when Godzilla's temperature reaches 1,200 C, it will lead to a thermonuclear explosion with enough energy to melt the Earth down to its core.
+Yamane suspects that Godzilla's heart, which acts as a nuclear reactor, is undergoing a nuclear meltdown as a result of the monster absorbing the energy released from a uranium deposit on Baas Island by a volcanic eruption.
+Yamane theorizes that when Godzilla's temperature reaches 1,200 C, it will lead to a thermonuclear explosion with enough energy to destroy all life on Earth.

 The JSDF deploys the Super X III, an aerial combat vehicle outfitted with ultra-low temperature lasers, in an attempt to reverse Godzilla's self-destruction.
 While Godzilla's meltdown is not stopped, it is halted long enough to render Godzilla temporarily unconscious.
-Meanwhile, a colony of Precambrian organisms mutated by the Oxygen Destroyer used to defeat the first Godzilla are awoken during the construction of the Tokyo Bay Aqua Line.
-The organisms combine into several human-sized crustacean monsters and engage the JSDF in several deadly skirmishes.
+Meanwhile, a colony of Precambrian organisms mutated by the Oxygen Destroyer used to kill the first Godzilla are awoken during the construction of the Tokyo Bay Aqua Line.
+The organisms combine into human-sized crustacean-like monsters and engage the JSDF in several deadly skirmishes.
 The monsters, dubbed "Destoroyah", are revealed to be vulnerable to subzero temperatures and are temporarily held at bay with low-temperature lasers.
 The Destoroyah respond to the threat by merging into a larger creature, which destroys the lasers and takes to the skies in its flying form.